Homepage look and feel

 7. Replace the linear-gradient values with your choice.
 You must have at least two colors but can have more, and you can also specify direction and/or degree.
 See the W3School's entry for linear-gradient function for more details.

-8. Your final CSS should look like this:
+8. Your final CSS should look like this, with whatever colors you've selected:

-9. Optional: if you'd like the banner to extend slightly below the search box on the homepage, remove the padding-bottom line from that Custom CSS.
+9. Optional: if you'd like the banner to extend slightly below the search box on the homepage, remove the padding-bottom: 0em; line from that Custom CSS.

 10. Be sure to Save your changes.